JardielmaQueiroz/jardielmaQueiroz/README.md

 Here are some ideas to get you started:-->

-- 🔭 I'm currently working at EY;
+- 🔭 I'm currently working at Americanas s.a;

 - 🔓 I'm currently unlocking some knowledge about Machine Learning, Python, Azure AML and English, which means that I am a student in the process of becoming a machine learning architect;
 <!--  🌱 I’m currently learning ...